Solvosoft/async_notifications/README.rst

 Runing the project
 ===================

-You need to fun 3 subsystems for run this app so you need 3 xterm, for this explanation I will use the demo project
+You need to run 3 subsystems for run this app so you need 3 xterm, for this explanation I will use the demo project

 1. Run smtp debug client